 Practice therapeutic backbends to stretch and release the front of the body to target points along the Kidney meridian and the adrenal gland such as – Salamba Bhujangasana (sphinx pose) – Bhujangasana (cobra pose) – Urdhva Mukha Svanasana (Upward dog) and Setu Bandasana (bridge pose)

-If you’re a little frazzled, or your obligations disconnect your from experiencing your natural slow down and winter rhythm, you can re-balance simply by being near water, oceans, streams, lakes, waterfalls, or SNOW (clearly my favorite) or simply take a bath (with mineral salts and bubbles to lux it up)
+If you’re a little frazzled, or your obligations disconnect you from experiencing your natural slow down to a winter rhythm, you can re-balance simply by connecting to the Water Element – By being near water, oceans, streams, lakes, waterfalls, or SNOW (clearly my favorite) or simply take a bath (with mineral salts and bubbles to lux it up)

 And stay hydrated through the winter months.
 Drink water any way you can.
 When it’s cold outside we are less inclined to drink a cold glass of water, perhaps reaching for a warmer beverage with sugar and caffeine.

 Go for room temperature water or Herbal teas, Tisanes, Miso soup instead.

 This is a time to take more rest and more sleep.
 Failure to do so can directly affect kidney health at this time of year or lead to conditions associated with kidney energy imbalance and adrenal fatigue.
 These include

 Insomnia, panic attacks, fear and anxiety